didhee/intuit-sign-in-clone/README.md

 ## ACKNOWLEDGEMENT

 - A big kudos to anyone whose codes was used to achieve this.
--To @ignatius22, thank you for the push so far.
+- To @ignatius22, thank you for the push so far.

 ---